espressif/esp-idf/docs/en/security/flash-encryption.rst

 - Data read via :func:`esp_spi_flash_read` is not decrypted
 - Data read via ROM function :func:`SPIRead` is not decrypted (this function is not supported in esp-idf apps).
-- Data stored using the Non-Volatile Storage (NVS) API is always stored and read decrypted.
+- Data stored using the Non-Volatile Storage (NVS) API is always stored and read decrypted from the perspective of Flash Encryption.
+It is up to the library to provide encryption feature if required.
+Refer to :ref:`NVS Encryption <nvs_encryption>` for more details.

 Writing Encrypted Flash